GenConViT: Deepfake Video Detection Using Generative Convolutional Vision Transformer

-Current Deepfake video detection methods have a competitive result in identifying manipulated videos, but they often fail to generalize in more diverse videos, particularly in environments with different facial poses, light angles, and movements.
-Based on our observation of current detection methods, we propose a novel architecture called the Generative Convolutional Vision Transformer (GenConViT), aimed at detecting a diverse set of fake videos.
+In an effort to provide more generalization, we propose a novel architecture called the Generative Convolutional Vision Transformer (GenConViT), aimed at detecting a diverse set of fake videos.
 Our proposed architecture leverages both visual artifacts and latent data distribution of the data in its detection process.

 GenConViT has two main components: the generative part and the feature extraction part.

-The generative part utilizes two different models (i.e., an Autoencoder (AE) \cite{bkg21} and VAE), to learn the latent data distribution of the training data.
-The feature extraction component employs ConvNext \cite{lmwfds} and the Swin Transformer \cite{llchwzlg} to extract relevant visual features.
+The generative part utilizes two different models (an Autoencoder (AE)~\cite{bkg21} and VAE), to learn the latent data distribution of the training data.
+The feature extraction component employs ConvNext~\cite{lmwfds} and the Swin Transformer~\cite{llchwzlg} to extract relevant visual features.
 Our proposed model addresses the limitations of current detection methods by learning both the visual artifacts and the latent data distribution, making it capable of detecting a wider range of fake videos.
-Extensive experimental results demonstrate that GenConViT has competitive results compared to the other models proposed for deepfake detection.
+Extensive experimental results demonstrate that GenConViT has competitive results compared to the other state-of-the-art deepfake detection models.

-In this paper, we propose the following contributions: \begin{itemize} \item GenConViT: We propose Generative Convolution Vision Transformer for deepfake video detection.
-We use AE and VAE to generate an image, extract the visual features of the original and generated image using ConvNext and the Swin Transformer, and then use the extracted features to detect whether the video is a deepfake video. \item By training our model on more than 1 million images extracted from five large deepfake dataset and detecting both visual and latent features, our proposed method aims to fill in the gap of generalizability of deepfake detection, compared to previously proposed methods. \item We thoroughly evaluated GenConViT on more than $3,972$ videos collected from five deepfake video datasets, demonstrating its robust performance under diverse experimental settings. \item We open-source the code and weights at \url{https://github.com/erprogs/GenConViT}. \item While our approach achieves strong performance, our comprehensive ablation study (leave-one-dataset-out) indicates a potential limitation in the generalizability of deepfake detection methods, particularly when faced with out-of-distribution data.
+In summary, our paper has the following contributions: \begin{itemize} \item GenConViT: We propose Generative Convolution Vision Transformer for deepfake video detection.
+Our method utilizes AE and VAE to generate images, extract the visual features of the original and generated image using ConvNext and the Swin Transformer, and then use the extracted features to detect whether the video is a deepfake video. \item By training our model on more than 1 million images extracted from five large deepfake dataset and detecting both visual and latent features, our proposed method aims to enhance deepfake detection performance compared to previously proposed methods. \item We thoroughly evaluated GenConViT on more than $3,972$ videos collected from five deepfake video datasets, demonstrating its robust performance under diverse experimental settings. \item We open-source the code and weights at \url{https://github.com/erprogs/GenConViT}. \item While our approach achieves strong performance, our comprehensive ablation study (leave-one-dataset-out) indicates a potential limitation in the generalizability of deepfake detection methods, particularly when faced with out-of-distribution data.
 This highlights an area for future work.